 - Ending without a clear learning or takeaway

 Strong teamwork story examples show how you contribute within a team, handle disagreement, and improve outcomes through collaboration.
+The same standard applies when you had to push back on a client request.

 Frequently Asked Questions